 Benefits of Measuring Net Operating Income for Commercial Real Estate

 What makes net operating income really convenient, is that it simply and quickly shows a snapshot of operational cash flow.
-This is valuable when sizing up properties in a portfolio, or considering new real estate investments.
+This is valuable when sizing up properties in a portfolio, or considering new commercial real estate investments.
 Some typical examples of when it’s useful include:

 As an Indicator of a Property’s Earning Potential

 As an investor, your foremost question is going to be around the earning potential of this property.
 How profitable could this property be?
 Net operating income is a great indicator to start with.

 How does this property’s ROI compare to others?
 You can use the net operating income on this and other properties to quickly compare and simply to identify which property will likely yield the greatest returns.

 To Help Plan Cash Flow and Financing for a Property